Call for Presenters

 Only share the Lead Presenter's

-The Technology and Distance Learning Symposium is a public, in-person, and online event for 2024.
-As such, each participant, presenter, and co-presenter will be required to register for the event and sign a media release form giving OTAN permission to post photos, multimedia, audio or video of the conference for marketing of this and future events.
+The Technology and Digital Learning Symposium is a public, in-person, and online event for 2025.
+As such, each participant, presenter, and co-presenter is required to register for the event and sign a media release form giving OTAN permission to post photos, multimedia, audio or video of the conference for marketing of this and future events.